-The Device view provides a way to browse
+The Device & Storage Cards view provides a way to browse

 through all files of all folders on your device.
 This view

-To open a file, tap the file's name.
+To open a file, move the selection highlight to the file's name,

-To access additional file operations, press and hold on the file's name
+To access additional file operations, press the Menu key

-The Categories command in the File context menu presents the
+The Categories command in the File sub-menu presents the

-Categories scene, which you can use to categorize the
+Categories dialog, which you can use to categorize the

 file into one or more categories.
 You use the Categories

 dialog to also create, rename, and delete categories.

 Press the Escape key to accept changes you have made